tj/co/Readme.md

   - generators (delegation)
   - generator functions (delegation)

+ To convert a regular node function that accepts a callback into one which returns a thunk you may want to use [thunkify](https://github.com/visionmedia/node-thunkify) or similar.

 ## Thunks vs promises

   While co supports promises, you may return "thunks" from your functions,